Mattlk13/flycheck/doc/developer/developing.rst

 The code is rather self-explanatory; but we'll go through it nonetheless.

 - First, we define a checker using ``flycheck-define-checker``.
-The argument to pass is the name of the checker, as a symbol.
-The name is used to refer to checker in the documentation, so it should usually be the name of the language to check, or of the program used to do the checking, or a combination of both.
+The first argument is the name of the checker, as a symbol.
+The name is used to refer to the checker in the documentation, so it should usually be the name of the language to check, or the name of the program used to do the checking, or a combination of both.
 Here, ``scalac`` is the program, but the checker is named ``scala``.
-There is another Scala checker using ``scalastyle``, with the symbol ``scala-scalastyle``.
-See ``flycheck-checkers`` for the full list of symbols.
+There is another Scala checker using ``scalastyle``, with the name ``scala-scalastyle``.
+See ``flycheck-checkers`` for the full list of names.

-- After the symbol comes the docstring.
+- After the name comes the docstring.
 This is a documentation string answering three questions: 1) What language is this checker for?
 2) What is the program used?
 3) Where can users get this program?
+Nothing more.

 - The rest of the arguments are keyword arguments; their order does not matter, but they are usually given in the fashion above.

   - `:command` describes what command to run, and what arguments to pass.
 Here, we tell Flycheck to run ``scalac -Ystop-after:parser`` on ``source``.
-In Flycheck, we usually want to get error feedback as fast as possible, that is why we will pass any flags that will speed up the invocation of a compiler, even at the cost of missing out on some errors.
+In Flycheck, we usually want to get error feedback as fast as possible, hence we will pass any flag that will speed up the invocation of a compiler, even at the cost of missing out on some errors.
 Here, we are telling ``scalac`` to stop after the parsing phase to ensure we are getting syntax errors quickly.

     The ``source`` argument is special: it instructs Flycheck to create a temporary file containing the content of the current buffer, and to pass that temporary file as argument to ``scalac``.
-That way, ``scalac`` can be run on the content of the buffer, even when the buffer has not been saved yet.
-The other ways to pass the content of the buffer to the command are documented in the docstring of ``flycheck-substitute-argument``.
+That way, ``scalac`` can be run on the content of the buffer, even when the buffer has not been saved.
+    There are other ways to pass the content of the buffer to the command, e.g., by piping it through standard input.
+These special arguments are described in the docstring of ``flycheck-substitute-argument``.

   - `:error-patterns` describes how to parse the output, using `rx` patterns.
     Here, we expect ``scalac`` to return error messages of the form::